COURSE

 A GRAY NON-SPACE

-Borders are areas that construct, represent, and change our relationship with the city; they are a kind of interface where the first interaction between the city and us begins; they are active places.
-The border is also a narrative; it is a powerful context in which human stories are shaped in cultural, political, and socio-economic contexts; they contain a social dimension.
-In this sense, borders should be seen as critical areas of struggle beyond being tools of hegemony legitimized in the name of power and control.
+Borders are zones that construct, represent, and alter our relationship with the city.
+They act as interfaces where the initial interaction between the urban environment and individuals begins, making them active, dynamic places.
+Moreover, the border is a narrative—a powerful context where human stories unfold within cultural, political, and socio-economic frameworks.
+Borders embody a social dimension and should be seen as critical areas of struggle, extending beyond their role as instruments of hegemony, legitimized in the name of power and control.

 MEASURES

-TERRITORIAL AND ARADOXICAL CONFLICTS
+TERRITORIAL AND PARADOXICAL CONFLICTS

 BADISCHER BAHNHOF: GERMAN RAILWAY STATION